social-protocols/rankers/notes/roadmap.md

 ## Simulation

+- [ ] use typescript to create simulation client, julia just doesn't cut it
 - [ ] provide different probability models to simulate realistic vote streams (for different use cases / ranking methods)